insanitywholesale/inherently.xyz/content/blog/new-gentoo.md

 ```
 USE="-systemd -udev -logind -consolekit -policykit -dbus -pam -networkmanager -pulseaudio -wayland -lvm -btrfs -perl -lua -ruby -python -fortran -ocaml -haskell -racket"
 ````
-You'll notice I didn't add `-fortran` yet and that's because it causes a GCC rebuild which takes quite a while on my weak laptop but we'll add it later.

 #### `repos.conf`
 Git syncing is generally faster and doesn't seem to have a per-day sync limit so I want to use that over rsync however the stage3 doesn't include `git` so we leave those options commented out for now.